yashsahu2001/ImageForgeryDetection/README.md

 Experiment with different parameters and techniques to optimize detection performance.
 Contribute back by reporting issues, suggesting improvements, or submitting pull requests.

+## Dataset
+You can use any dataset but you should consider 7106 data at a time.

 ## Examples

 ### Figure 1: Detection of copy-move forgery in a digital image.